dragon-dune/dragon-dune/README.md

     as a Sabotaged Artifact (Jack).
 So, if they had the Queen of Spades and the Jack of Hearts, they could also play as though they had the Queen of Hearts and the Jack of Spades.
+3. In battle, the Dwarves add a bonus of 1 battle point to their total.
-3. Special Card (Ace): In the Recruitment and Movement round, the Dwarves may discard a Special Card to remove 2 units from their graveyard.
+4. Special Card (Ace): In the Recruitment and Movement round, the Dwarves may discard a Special Card to remove 2 units from their graveyard.
-4. Alliance Power: Your ally receives one free artifact card per turn.
+5. Alliance Power: Your ally receives one free artifact card per turn.

 ![](art/elf_portrait.png)